-As your child becomes older, he or she can perform other strengthening exercises, such as walking on the heels and walking on the inside borders of the feet.
+As your child becomes older, they can perform other strengthening exercises, such as walking on the heels.
 When your child learns the alphabet, ask him or her to use the foot to draw letters in the air!

 Children's Physiotherapy Department

 Dingley Child Development Centre

 Erlegh House, University of Reading

 Earley Gate, Whiteknights Road, Reading RG6 6BZ

 Tel: 0118 322 5248